jeftegoes/AwsOverview/README.md

 ## 13.3.
 Amazon SNS

 - **Is a highly available, durable, secure, fully managed pub/sub messaging service that enables you to decouple microservices, distributed systems, and serverless applications.
-It uses a push-based system.** [AWS SNS](AWS%20SNS.md)
+It uses a push-based system.** [Amazon SNS](AWS%20SNS.md)

 ## 13.4.
 Amazon MQ